ngnijland/MMM-text-clock/README.md

 ]
 ```

+## Language

+The text clock will match it's language to MagicMirror's `language` config (documentation [here](https://docs.magicmirror.builders/getting-started/configuration.html#raspberry-specific)).
+When the configured language is not supported the module will fall back to English.

+Supported languages:
+- English
+- Dutch

 ## Configuration

 Configure this module in your MagicMirror config file which is located at `config/config.js` in the MagicMirror repository.
 An example config for this module: